ldufr/ldufr.github.io/_posts/2018-12-22-Ownership-of-Elements.md

 };
 ```

-I use the term "Manager" in this context to indicate that the `Manager` structure
+I use the term "Manager" in this context to indicate that the `Manager`
-deal with the lifetime of the elements.
-Furthermore, inheritance can be replaced
+structure deal with the lifetime of the elements.
+Furthermore, inheritance can
-with composition of structures (i.e. `struct Child1 { Parent base; }`) if you prefer.
+be replaced with composition of structures (i.e. `struct Child1 { Parent base; }`)
+if you prefer.

 A more explicit example is: `Parent` is `Connection`, `Child1` is `HttpConnection`,
 `Child2` is `FtpConnection`, etc.

 It's important to notice that the structure `Manager` only knows about the common
 interface `Parent`.
-It doesn't know how the different types of child, it doesn't
+It doesn't know about the different types of child, it doesn't
 know the size of those types and it doesn't care.
 We are assuming that, `Manager`
 code is compiled without dependencies to any of the child definitions.
 To reuse
 the `Connection` example, the Manager could be a `Server` that dispatch the